Coconut oil: Benefits, uses and where you can buy it online

 Antibacterials: Coconut oil also has antibacterial properties because three of its key fatty acids – capric, caprylic and lauric acids – act as a disinfectant.
 As a result, when you use coconut oil on your skin, it's protected from infections.

-The best beauty uses for coconut oil?
+What are the best beauty uses for coconut oil?

 Coconut oil can be a bit too rich to leave on certain skin types for a lengthy period of time.
 If you're looking for an oil you can leave on your face, try rosehip oil.
 Rosehip is great for fighting congested skin and blemishes.